nsitu/PokemonTypes/README.md

 - How can you use media queries to make layouts more responsive?
 - How do you know when to use CSS Grid, vs CSS Flexbox?

+## UML Use Case Diagram
+Check out the [UML Use Case Diagram](https://www.figma.com/community/file/1551984417684800177) for this demo on Figma.